WLatonov/NoiseMaker3D/README.md

   - string modelPath -- absolute .obj path.
 Must be specified;
   - double sigma -- standard deviation of the Gaussian noise model.
 Defaultvalue is 0.2;
   - verticesPortion -- a portion of vertices to be noised.
-Default value is 0.2;
+Default value is 0.2.
+Maximum value is 1;
   - int noiseDirection -- the direction of nodes shift (0 -- node normal direction, 1 -- random direction).
 Default value is 0;
   - int seed -- random component determination.
 Default value is 0;